tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 “You don’t know how I work,” He whispered, smiling horribly.

 I hardly wanted to move, but I had to move.
 There was no avoiding the game.
 It had to be played.
-The question was only how I was going to play it.
+I only had control over how I was going to play it.

 I moved my knight to B5, taking Cato’s pawn, and I fearfully eyed the pawn that threatened my knight.